pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 To support the many other disc systems that are available for the Spectrum, a [generic basic driver](Platform-ZX-Basic-Driver) can also be linked in.
 To adapt this library for the target disc system a BASIC program will need to be written.

-## ZX Basic and Hardware Interaction
+## Interaction with ZX Basic and Add-On Hardware

 ### General Support (`<spectrum.h>`)